Greater Chennai Police: Achievements

 Additional Yellow Brigades & Blue Brigades motorcycles and patrol vehicles have been introduced in Greater Chennai.
 Each Yellow Brigade covers a distance of 2 km2 approximately during daytime from 6 am to 9 pm.
 The Blue Brigade covers the same distance of 2 km2 during nighttime from 11 pm to 6.30 am.
-The patrol vehicles covers an approximate distance of 3.2 km2 each day.
+The patrol vehicles cover an approximate distance of 3.2 km2 each day.
 For patrol duty, 40 Jeeps have been provided equipped with police sirens, revolving lights, public address system, fire extinguisher, top search light, police display light and wireless communication system.
 The response time to control room calls has been brought down to 3–4 minutes.
-The Tamil Nadu Police claims that the crime rate in the Greater Chennai City has come down considerably after these initiatives.
+The Tamil Nadu Police claim that the crime rate in the Greater Chennai City has come down considerably after these initiatives.